caprica/vlcj/README.md

 Known Issues
 ------------

+ - `CallbackMediaPlayerComponent` does not properly render media that does not have a sample-aspect-ratio (SAR) 1:1, this mostly affects DVD ISO, you can still provide your own implementation that handles other SAR's if you need to.
+   In any case, using the callback media player with DVD ISO is somewhat of a niche combination and for the vast majority of media types this will not be an issue.
+This may be improved in a later release.

  - When using the new alternate renderer API, if you attempt to play another media while a media is already being sent to something like Chromecast you may experience problems - even if you stop the current media first.
 The cause of this is currently unknown, but it may be a native issue.